suvorovay/SINErice/README.md

 ### Executable files

-Executable files for the HDRSM method can be found here *exe_files* folder.
+Executable files for the HDRSM method can be found in the *exe_files* folder.

 The folder contains executable files for Windows for the highly divergent repeat search method (HDRSM).
+HDRSM includes the following steps:

 1. Paste your SINE consensus sequence in the fasta format into the "seq.fasta" file.
 2. Paste your chromosome of interest in the fasta format into "genome_file.fa".